-Author, A., Author, B., & Author, C. (Date).
+Author, A., Author, B., & Author, C. (Year).
 Article title.
 Periodical Title, volume(issue), pages.
-Retrieved from db-name database.
+Database name.

-Citation Example of an article within a company profile database:
+Citation example of an article within a company profile database:

 Epperson, L. (2010).
 Apple Incorporated: Products and Operations.
-Retrieved April 14, 2011 from Hoover's database.
+Retrieved April 14, 2011 D&B Hoover's database.

 Intext citation: (Epperson, 2010)

 SPINScan.
 (2010, April).
 Organic food market, 2009.
 Grocery Headquarters, 147.
-Retrieved from Market Share Reporter database.
+Market Share Reporter database.